How to Get Rid of Voles and Repair Your Lawn

 • Move or remove bird feeders.
 They may give the voles a free lunch.

 • Limit grass.
-The grass is the voles’ preferred habitat, and if you can get creative with your landscape, you can remove that option.
+The grass is the voles’ preferred habitat, and if you can get creative with your landscape, you can remove the grass.
 Voles, ever fearful of predators, are less likely to cross a weed-free area at least 15 feet wide.
 “Do you need to have lawn or grass there?” asks Sanchez.

 • Mow close in the fall before the snow arrives.
 A shorter cut reduces the lawn’s attraction for voles.
-The UMass Extension recommends mowing extra close that last time.
+The UMass Extension recommends mowing extra close in the last mow of the season.

-The next step is exclusion: installing physical barriers to keep voles out.
+The next step is exclusion: installing physical barriers to keep voles out and prevent vole holes.

 You may have seen big plastic pipes at the base of trees or shrubs in your neighborhood.
-This, as well as tree wrap, hardware cloth, or other wire mesh, will protect from vole damage.
+This, as well as tree wrap, hardware cloth, or other wire mesh, will protect from vole damage in your yard.

 To protect an individual shrub or tree: